Free expat tax extension icon

 • Rent = 1-bed apartment, city-centre

-• Utilities = electricity, water, garbage for 85 m² apartment
+• Utilities = electricity, water, and garbage for an 85 m² apartment

 • Dinner-out = four date-night, three-course meals for two at a mid-range restaurant

-• SUS care = Brazil’s public health system is free at point of service; many expats add private plans (≈ R$ 400–700/month) which are not included in the totals
+• SUS care = Brazil’s public health system is free at the point of service; many Americans retiring in Brazil add private plans, which are not included in the totals

 Hidden-tax reminder – ICMS already baked in